-Analysis of all retail assets was carried out to produce figures for Retail tables and to calculate the recharge figure in table 2A.
-Those assets a with 'retail' flag were attributed to Retail household, those that could be identified as principally or wholly non-household was given a Retail non household flag.
-The following table shows in more detail the percentages to household and non household price control units.
+Analysis of all retail assets was carried out to produce figures for Retail table and to calculate the recharge figure in table 2A those that could be identified as principally or wholly retail was given a retail flag and attributed to retail household price control.
+The following table shows in more detail the types of asset within retail.